 Most carriers in the state are happy to reward and incentivize responsible, cautious driving.
 Ask yours if they offer a good-driver discount and what you need to qualify.
 Usually, it’s a period of 3 or more years without an accident and/or a moving violation.
 Other discounts you can inquire about include:

 - Good Student

 - Anti-Lock Brake

 - Utility Discount

-New Jersey joined the digital age in mid 2015, when it enacted a law allowing state drivers to show a carrier-issued digital insurance card on their smartphone, tablet, or other electronic mobile device.
+New Jersey joined the digital age in mid-2015 when it enacted a law allowing state drivers to show a carrier-issued digital insurance card on their smartphone, tablet, or other electronic mobile devices.

 It’s illegal to operate a motor vehicle in New Jersey at the following BAC percentages:

 .08%+ at 21 years old or older